Staff Development Program

 - Staff development for local school site personnel who work with students in grades kindergarten through 8, in the detection, reporting and prevention of child abuse and neglect (see policy 5:90, Abused and Neglected Child Reporting).

-- Within one year of employment, each staff member must complete mandated reporter training from a provider or agency with expertise in recognizing and reporting child abuse.
-Mandated reporter training must be completed again at least every 5 years (see policy 5:90, Abused and Neglected Child Reporting).
+- Within three months of employment, each staff member must complete mandated reporter training from a provider or agency with expertise in recognizing and reporting child abuse.
+Mandated reporter training must be completed again at least every three years (see policy 5:90, Abused and Neglected Child Reporting).

 - Informing educators about the recommendation in the Erin’s Law Taskforce Report requesting them to attend continuing professional development programs that address the prevention and identification of child sexual abuse (see policy 5:90, Abused and Neglected Child Reporting).

-- Education for staff instructing students in grades 11 and 12, concerning teen dating violence as recommended by the District’s Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students or Complaint Manager.
+- Education for staff instructing students in grades 11 and 12, concerning teen dating violence as recommended by the System’s Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students or Complaint Manager.